 We have a laser focus on saving energy wherever possible.
-This may mean new LED lights, new energy load management, new technology or developing innovations such as new melting processes.
+This may mean new LED lights, new energy load management to limit peak energy use, introducing new technology or it developing innovations such as new melting processes.

 7 Getting competitive